pingcap/docs/dumpling-overview.md

 ### Compress the exported data files

-You can use `--compress <format>` to compress the CSV and SQL data and table structure files exported by Dumpling.
+You can use the `--compress <format>` option to compress the CSV and SQL data and table structure files exported by Dumpling.
 This parameter supports the following compression algorithms: `gzip`, `snappy`, and `zstd`.
 The compression is disabled by default.

-- This option only compresses each data and table structure file separately.
-It cannot directly compress the entire folder to generate a single compressed package.
+- This option only compresses individual data and table structure files.
+It cannot compress the entire folder and generate a single compressed package.
 - This option can save disk space, but it also slows down the export speed and increases CPU consumption.
-Use it with caution in scenarios where the export speed is critical.
+Use this option with caution in scenarios where the export speed is critical.
-- For TiDB Lightning v6.5 and later versions, you can directly use the compressed files exported by Dumpling as the data source without additional configuration.
+- For TiDB Lightning v6.5.0 and later versions, you can use compressed files exported by Dumpling as the data source without additional configuration.

 ### Format of exported files